-Top Blockchain Projects, Platforms, Companies 2021
+Top Blockchain Projects, Platforms, and Companies in 2024

 A person running with a suitcase next to the one sitting on a bitcoin token